 - Hospitals that need to help patients and their loved ones find their way around the crowded halls will attach the message frames to walls or doors.
 During traumatic times, the extra help makes a big difference.

 - Hotels can adorn hallways with this message system to show guests the proper exit strategies in case of emergency situations.
 Important tools such as fire extinguishers and other supplies can be clearly demarcated on the posters.

-- Schools often use a sign holder for showcasing holders with room numbers.
-Educational facilities may also use the plastic panels and hardware next to artwork or other items in the lobby.
-The frame is ideal for letting people know who created the piece or what the artifact is.
+- Schools often use a sign holder for designating room numbers.
+Galleries may also use the plastic panels and hardware next to artwork or other items.
+The signage is ideal for letting people know who created the piece or what the artifact is.

 Where does this interior signage work best within a building?
 The holders can be used like office directories to display a layout of the facility to help visitors where they need to go.
 Place near the door to indicate room numbers or the nameplate of an employee.
 Hotels or convention centers install signage above the entrances to large conference rooms or gathering spaces so that attendees know they are walking into the correct meeting space.
 Museums can place frames next to artwork to offer important information like the artist's name, title of the piece, and date of completion.